 Sure, others have taken on the idea of superheroes “in the real world,” but no one did it with quite as much irreverence as Mark Millar’s Kick-Ass.
 This movie put Millar on the map in a major way, leading to more films based on his comics and a recently-announced Netflix deal that will see even more adaptations.
 While Kick-Ass himself, with the ability to feel pain literally beaten out of him, was great, Hit-Girl is what everyone really remembers – that first scene of her in action is another all-time great in comic movie history.

-One of the most recent films on this list, Logan set out to end the story of Wolverine, and Hugh Jackman’s place in it, after more than a decade and a half of sharing a journey.
+Logan set out to end the story of Wolverine, and Hugh Jackman’s place in it, after more than a decade and a half of sharing a journey.
 While the story it was loosely inspired by, Old Man Logan, was already a fan favorite, the end result far outstripped anything anyone could imagine.
 It had tense situations, gritty visuals and a flare that simply wouldn’t have fit outside an R-rating, though the most surprising aspect of Logan was how emotional it was.
 Well, that and how freaking awesome it was to see X-23, a little female clone of Wolverine, in action.

 Men in Black (1997)